 Florida Recreational Vehicle Dealers defined as a new or franchised recreational vehicle dealer or used recreational vehicle dealer (also known as an RV dealer), are regulated by the Florida Department of Highway Safety and Motor Vehicles (HSMV).

-A $10,000 surety bond is required for a dealer license.
+- Obtain a $10,000 surety bond.
 Recreational dealers that have more than four dealership locations must obtain a $20,000 surety bond.

 How Much Will This Bond Cost?

 The premium that you pay for a Florida Recreational Vehicle Dealer Surety Bond is dependent on credit, the bond amount required and experience in the motor vehicle sales industry.